 Designers, architects, institutions, and private clients have commissioned Stumpf to create signature works and currently her art resides in over 350 collections throughout the United States and abroad.
 Originally from Parma, OH the artist currently lives and works in Pittsburgh, PA.

-Stumpf wanders into mysterious and enchanted places – including the dark secretive ones when making her art.
-There is something ancient and timeless invoked by the abstract and symbolic work.
+Stumpf walks through the enchanted, dark, and secretive places when making her art.
+There is an ancient and timeless sense invoked by the abstract and symbolic work.
 Self taught, she works intuitively with no sketching or planning and has a compulsion to make intricate use of mixed media and found materials, creating on both intimate and large scales.

 Her work has referenced female historic and mythic figures such as Pandora, Seshat, the Black Madonna, Hatshepsut, the victims of Jack the Ripper and the women of the Inquisitions.
 She has delved into her personal history playing with nostalgia and memory, and continues to be inspired by the works of composer Arvo Pärt and the poetry of Pablo Neruda and Rilke.